George Michael Funeral On Hold Pending Toxicology, Boyfriend Cleared In Death

 — Brightly (@Brightly5) February 6, 2017

 The estimate right now for a George Michael funeral is March, Michael, who died on Christmas Day has had to have blood and tissue cultures done to determine just how the singer died so suddenly at the age of 53, says PageSix.
-Sources have tried to explain the hold up.
+Sources have tried to explain the hold-up.

-“In similar cases, toxicology tests can take around eight weeks, maybe a little longer, so I would have thought the results will come back towards the end of the month.
+“In similar cases, toxicology tests can take around eight weeks, maybe a little longer, so I would have thought the results would come back towards the end of the month.
 There have been no new updates on the case — but from the moment of George’s death police have said it was not suspicious.”

-George Michael has said publicly that he used drugs, but said he had never considered himself an addict.
+George Michael has said publicly that he used drugs but said he had never considered himself an addict.
 Michael’s manager said that the Wham! singer also struggled with depression, though suicide was not under consideration.

 George Michael's funeral on hold pending toxicology results https://t.co/FcwL9Awkvh via @pagesix